Yehia-Mohammed/Object-Oriented-Programming-Summary/README.md

 - Chapter 12 (Streams And Files).
 ## Note:
 You Will Find Screenshot OF The Every Summary And His CPP Source Code And Some Notes From Bing AI.
-## This Summary is Preferred For Everyone Who Finished From Reading The Book or After Studying OOP.
+## This Summary is Preferred For Everyone Who Finished From Reading The Book or After Studying OOP
 I Will Be Happy To Know Your Feedback, Good Luck.!